STONE AGE MAN TO CIVILIZATION: HUNTER-GATHERERS, FARMERS AND THE NEOLITHIC REVOLUTION

 Around 10,000 B.C. the Near East was largely occupied by nomads who hunted gazelle, goats, sheep and cattle and gathered grasses, cereals and fruits.
 At the end of the ice age it was originally thought the climate in the Near East was warmer and drier but in fact it was wetter.
 The landscape in the region was very different that it is today.
 Hills that are now barren and rocky may have been covered with dense forest.
 Herds of gazelles and other wild animals roamed about, Rivers and lakes teemed with ducks and geese and migratory birds.
 There were no towns or agricultural areas, Fruits and nuts and grains like barley and wheat grew wild.
 Humans were hunter-gatherers who migrated to where they could find food.
 They still used stone tools and live in primitive shelters or caves.

-Paleolithic Period (about 3 million years to 10,000 B.C.) — also spelled Palaeolithic Period and also called Old Stone Age — is a cultural stage of human development, characterized by the use of chipped stone tools.
+The Neolithic Period was preceded by the Paleolithic Period.
+Te Paleolithic Period (about 3 million years to 10,000 B.C.) — also spelled Palaeolithic Period and also called Old Stone Age — is a cultural stage of human development, characterized by the use of chipped stone tools.
 The Paleolithic Period is divided into three period: 1) Lower Paleolithic Period (2,580,000 to 200,000 years ago); 2) Middle Paleolithic Period (about 200,000 years ago to about 40,000 years ago); 3) Upper Paleolithic Period (beginning about 40,000 years ago).
 The three subdivisions are generally defined by the types of tools used — and their corresponding levels of sophistication — in each period.
 The period is studied through archaeology, the biological sciences, and even metaphysical studies including theology.
 Archaeology supplies sufficient information to provide some insight into the minds of Neanderthals and early Modern Man (i.e. Cro Magnon Man) who lived during this time.

-Paleolithic to Chalcolithic Periods in Palestine
+Paleolithic to Chalcolithic Periods in the Near East (Middle East)

 Gerald A. Larue wrote in “Old Testament Life and Literature”: Here we “provide an overview of ancient Near Eastern history as reconstructed out of the researches of historians and archaeologists, first, from the Paleolithic to the Chalcolithic (Copper) periods.
 [Source: Gerald A. Larue, “Old Testament Life and Literature,” 1968, infidels.org ]